pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 The input flags are:

-    REDISMODULE_ZADD_XX: Element must already exist.
+    PHARMAVILLAGEMODULE_ZADD_XX: Element must already exist.
 Do nothing otherwise.
-    REDISMODULE_ZADD_NX: Element must not exist.
+    PHARMAVILLAGEMODULE_ZADD_NX: Element must not exist.
 Do nothing otherwise.
-    REDISMODULE_ZADD_GT: If element exists, new score must be greater than the current score.
+    PHARMAVILLAGEMODULE_ZADD_GT: If element exists, new score must be greater than the current score.
                          Do nothing otherwise.
 Can optionally be combined with XX.
-    REDISMODULE_ZADD_LT: If element exists, new score must be less than the current score.
+    PHARMAVILLAGEMODULE_ZADD_LT: If element exists, new score must be less than the current score.
                          Do nothing otherwise.
 Can optionally be combined with XX.

 The output flags are:

-    REDISMODULE_ZADD_ADDED: The new element was added to the sorted set.
+    PHARMAVILLAGEMODULE_ZADD_ADDED: The new element was added to the sorted set.
-    REDISMODULE_ZADD_UPDATED: The score of the element was updated.
+    PHARMAVILLAGEMODULE_ZADD_UPDATED: The score of the element was updated.
-    REDISMODULE_ZADD_NOP: No operation was performed because XX or NX flags.
+    PHARMAVILLAGEMODULE_ZADD_NOP: No operation was performed because XX or NX flags.

-On success the function returns `REDISMODULE_OK`.
-On the following errors `REDISMODULE_ERR` is returned:
+On success the function returns `PHARMAVILLAGEMODULE_OK`.
+On the following errors `PHARMAVILLAGEMODULE_ERR` is returned:

-* The key was not opened for writing.
+- The key was not opened for writing.
-* The key is of the wrong type.
+- The key is of the wrong type.
-* 'score' double value is not a number (NaN).
+- 'score' double value is not a number (NaN).

 <span id="RedisModule_ZsetIncrby"></span>